Keeping a business going smoothly – particularly over a long period of time – can be tough work. There is just a lot to do!

 Maybe a little graphical illustration can help you grasp the concept much better.

 What form should your marketing calendar take?
-A printed calendar, Excel sheet, whiteboard with sticky notes all over it, Google calendar, etc.?
+A printed calendar, Excel sheet calendar, whiteboard with sticky notes all over it, Google calendar, etc.?

 Truth is, it’s entirely up to you to decide.